CircuitVerse/Blog/content/posts/DevjitChoudhury_GSoC22_Phase1_Report.md

 This blog post is to summarize the work done in the First Phase of **Google Summer of Code @ 2022**.

 > **[_New FrontEnd Framework for Simulator -_](https://summerofcode.withgoogle.com/myprojects/details/1IZGKjn2)
-> My project aims at decoupling the CircuitVerse Simulator from the backend, remove the use of jQueryUI, replacing DOM mutations using strings and its Internationalization.**
+> My project aims to decouple the CircuitVerse Simulator from the backend, remove the use of jQueryUI, and replace DOM mutations using strings and its Internationalization.**

-During the **_Community Bonding Period_** we decided to work on a new [Front-End repository](https://github.com/CircuitVerse/cv-frontend-vue) with [VueJS](https://vuejs.org/) as the FrontEnd Framework and [Vuetify](https://next.vuetifyjs.com/en/) as a replacement for jQueryUI.
+During the **_Community Bonding Period_**, we decided to work on a new [Front-End repository](https://github.com/CircuitVerse/cv-frontend-vue) with [VueJS](https://vuejs.org/) as the FrontEnd Framework and [Vuetify](https://next.vuetifyjs.com/en/) as a replacement for jQueryUI.

 ## Phase 1 - Milestones Achieved